The Jenny Lind bed looks casual but sophisticated in our son’s room!

 Is that London print fun or what?
 Oversized is the way to go with children’s art- and it’s not too heavy either that it scares me above the bed.
 I did put it on screws that are in the studs, however.

-I decided not to get fussy with the curtains for now.
 We installed basic custom rollers (from a local company here called All Phase Blinds) that block the light.

 Overall I think it was the Jenny Lind bed that really made his room come together.
 It is polished and sophisticated, but cute enough for a child’s room!
 If you are considering knock off versions of this bed, my blogger friend Arin wrote a review about her DaVinci beds that look similar!
 Give it a read.